visualDust/gavin.gong.host/docs/CSC506/Lecture - Transactional Memory.md

 Instead of acquiring a lock, the hardware tracks memory reads and writes in the cache (or transactional buffers).
 Usually, hardware transactional memory marks the address as being read or written usually by adding read bit and write bit to the address.

+> [!NOTE]
-> [!example] Example: one possible implementation on hardware
+Example: one possible implementation on hardware
 > ![Pasted image 20241111155113](./imgs/Pasted%20image%2020241111155113.png)

 ### Conflict Detection and Aborting